apache/activemq-website/src/components/classic/documentation/ioexception-could-not-find-class-for-resource.md

 ### Cause

-You are probably using the ActiveMQ Classic source code without using the resources
+You are probably using the ActiveMQ source code without using the resources

 ### Quick fix

 Try one of these

-*   use one of the distribution jars for ActiveMQ Classic
+*   use one of the distribution jars for ActiveMQ
 *   use Maven to run your program
 *   try adding activemq/src/conf to your classpath

 ### Background

 Then it means that the files in META-INF/services could not be found on the classpath.
-These files are used to support loose coupling on ActiveMQ Classic with the transport protocols (e.g. to avoid a classpath dependency on JXTA) and to allow dynamic protocol enhancement without a change to the core.
+These files are used to support loose coupling on ActiveMQ with the transport protocols (e.g. to avoid a classpath dependency on JXTA) and to allow dynamic protocol enhancement without a change to the core.

 So we're using the META-INF/services files as a way of coupling a protocol used in URL connections to a Java class name.